-

 Business risks and opportunities

-The student who wishes to validate this option must select at least 15 credits among the courses offered (maximum one course among those offered by the CPs can be taken into account in these 15 credits).
+Students must take at least 15 credits to validate this option (maximum one course among those offered by the CPs can be taken into account in these 15 credits).

-This option cannot be taken simultaneously with the “Interdisciplinary training in entrepreneurship - INEO” option.
+This option cannot be taken concurrently with the “Interdisciplinary training in entrepreneurship - INEO” option.

 Content: